tersor/metalab/wp-content/plugins/autoptimize/readme.txt

 = My cache is getting huge, doesn't Autoptimize purge the cache? =

 Autoptimize does not have its proper cache purging mechanism, as this could remove optimized CSS/JS which is still referred to in other caches, which would break your site.
+As from version 2.0.0 Autoptimize will display a notice on the administration pages if the cache size surpasses the half a Gigabyte mark.

-You can however keep the cache size at an acceptable level by either:
+You can keep the cache size at an acceptable level by either:

 * disactivating the "aggregate inline JS" and/ or "aggregate inline CSS" options
 * excluding JS-variables (or sometimes CSS-selectors) that change on a per page (or per pageload) basis.
 You can read how you can do that [in this blogpost](http://blog.futtta.be/2014/03/19/how-to-keep-autoptimizes-cache-size-under-control-and-improve-visitor-experience/).

 = Where is the "look only in head" option? =

-While "look only in head" still works, it is now (since Autoptimize 2.0 no longer visible on the settings-page if it is not active.
+While "look only in head" still works, it is now (since Autoptimize 2.0.0) no longer visible on the settings-page if it is not active.
 As long as the option is active (for JS or CSS), it will however remain visible until you deactivate it.
 If you're comfortable with PHP, there however still are filters available to keep on using "look only in head".

 = So should I aggregate inline CSS/ JS? =

-Before Autoptimize 2.0, inline code was always optimized with all CSS pushed in the head-section and all JS at the end with a defer-flag.
+Before Autoptimize 2.0.0, inline code was always optimized with all CSS pushed in the head-section and all JS at the end with a defer-flag.
 This often caused 2 problems; the priority of inline CSS got lost and inline JS could contain page- or request-specific code which broke Autoptimize's caching mechanism leading to too many cached files and the minification running over and over.
-This is why as from 2.0 by default inline code is not optimized (except for those upgrading from previous versions).
+This is why as from 2.0.0 by default inline code is not optimized (except for those upgrading from previous versions).
 Additionally, to avoid inline JS breaking because the optimized JS is not available, JS is forced in head by default.
 If you want to squeeze out as much performance as possible, you should indeed tick the "aggregate inline"-options and disable "force JS into head", while off course keeping an eye out for the disadvantages listed above.

 = What can I do with the API? =

 A whole lot; there are filters you can use to conditionally disable Autoptimize per request, to change the CSS- and JS-excludes, to change the limit for CSS background-images to be inlined in the CSS, to define what JS-files are moved behing the aggregated on, to change the defer-attribute on the aggregated JS script-tag, ...
-There are examples for many filters in autoptimize_helper.php_example.
+There are examples for many filters in autoptimize_helper.php_example and in this FAQ.

-= How can I use/ activate autoptimize_helper.php_example? =
+= How can I use the code in autoptimize_helper.php_example? =

-Copy it to /wp-content/plugins/autoptimize_helper.php and activate it in WordPress' plugin page.
-After that you can simple remove the one of the comment-sequences (double-slash) to activate one (or more) of the functions in there.
+Although you could add the code to your theme's functions.php, it would get overwritten with your next theme update.
+Therefor it is better to either create a helper plugin of your own or to simply use [the Code Snippets plugin](https://wordpress.org/plugins/code-snippets/) to manage any custom code.

 = How does CDN work? =